alexandershaw4/SourceMesh/README.md

 ![alt text](NodePowOnSurface.gif)

+# Nodes
-# For a set of nodes, with only the specified nodes labelled
+For a set of nodes, with only the specified nodes labelled

 a binary 1x90 vector, with 1s for nodes to show do load('labels') for list
 ```